Book Review: Carrie Wilkerson’s The Barefoot Executive

 The book is mainly geared for individuals who are just starting out, but it also has some really good nuggets for seasoned business owners alike.
 Besides getting Carrie’s personal business advice, I loved this book because it was like having a sit-down conversation with Carrie herself.
 There’s no fancy jargon used, just good ole down to earth advice that business owners can apply to their own businesses.

 Disclosure: I was given a free copy of The Barefoot Executive for review.
-The Work at Home Woman does not participate in paid reviews and always gives honest opinions.
 By purchasing books through any of these Amazon (affiliate) links you’ll be helping to support the upkeep and maintenance of this site.